-The DC Investment Consultant's main responsibilities include:
+DC Investment Consultant - the investment consultants' main responsibilities include:

-- Assisting the Trustees in the preparation and annual review of this Statement in consultation with the Principal Employer. - Providing the Trustees with quarterly reports including commentary on any changes to funds' investment approach and a review of the investment performance. - Undertaking project work including reviews of investment strategy, investment performance and manager structure as required by the Trustees. - Advising the Trustees on the selection and review of performance of the Scheme's investment managers. - Providing training or education on any investment related matter as and when the Trustees see fit.
+- Assisting the Trustees in the preparation and annual review of this Statement in consultation with the Principal Employer. - Providing the Trustees with six-monthly reports including commentary on any changes to funds' investment approach and a review of the investment performance. - Undertaking project work including reviews of investment strategy, investment performance and manager structure as required by the Trustees. - Advising the Trustees on the selection and review of performance of the Scheme's investment managers. - Providing training or education on any investment related matter as and when the Trustees see fit.